 This is just one more example of where my Technical Advisor, Mr George Close, can show large numbers of faults on the phone service both in and out of my business.
+This shows their bias.

 16. DMR & Lanes must be made to address the question of why they ignored so many of the faults which are included in the Letter of Claim and in George Close's Technical Report.